Publication Management

 Policy shapes the conditions of possibility for how government does its work.
 Across U.S. states and territories, policy is evolving to shape the digital transformation of government operations and service delivery.

-In 2023, the Digital Service Network (DSN) launched a new research agenda to support deeper understanding of three policy tools that influence digital transformation at the state and territorial level — executive orders (EOs), legislation, and administrative rules and guidance.
+In 2023, the Digital Service Network (DSN) launched a new research agenda to support deeper understanding of the policy tools that influence digital transformation at the state and territorial levels.

 Our immediate goal?
 To create accessible resources that document where and how these policies are being enacted to support the work of government practitioners and researchers.